carpentries-incubator/advanced-git/_episodes/06-tags.md

 ~~~
 {: .language-bash}

-A tag allows you to switch to the version of the code that was tagged to use that version of the code or to see what the code looked at that tag.
+A tag allows you to switch to the version of the code that was tagged, to use that version of the code, or to see what the code looked at that tag.
 Here is how to check out a state of the code that has been tagged:
 ~~~
 git checkout <tag>
 ~~~